lukestorey95/lukestorey95/README.md

-- 👋 Hi, I’m Luke and I write software, that is well tested and is easy to read and change
+- 👋 Hi, I’m Luke and I write software that is well tested, easy to read and easy to change

 - 🎓 I’m studying at Makers Academy bootcamp